-Figure 6: The plot illustrates the relationship between the amount of information - the number of observed variables per country-year unit - and the level of uncertainty for each country-year estimate of the latent variable.
+Theoretically, the precision of our posterior estimates should increase with the amount of information (i.e. number of component measures) available for each country year.
+Figure 3 illustrates the relationship between the amount of information - the number of observed variables per country-year unit - and the level of uncertainty for each country-year estimate of the latent variable.
 As the number of observed pieces of information increases, the level of uncertainty decreases.
-Because the latent variable model is dynamic, even country-units with 0 observed variables have some information - the latent variable estimate from the prior year with which to estimate a value of the latent variable.
-For this reason, the amount of variation of the latent standard deviation is greatest for those units without information.
-The further away a unit is from an observed variable, the greater the uncertainty and the estimate of the standard deviation.
-Importantly, the level of uncertainty is a country-year unit parameter.
-This parameter can be used to incorporate uncertainty in statistical models that include the new estimates of GDP, GDP per capita, and population.
+Because the latent variable model is dynamic, even country-year units with 0 observed variables have some information - the latent variable estimate from the prior year - with which to estimate a value of the latent variable.
+We use these intervals to estimate the precision of the new posterior predictions relative to the original observed variable.